 Plate and serve.

-Instead of olive oil, try herb, or other flavor infused olive oil to make different flavor combinations.
+- Instead of olive oil, try herb or another flavor infused olive oil to make different flavor combinations.

-Although you might be tempted to salt the kale chips when you toss them with the olive oil, I don't recommend any salt because the furikake seasoning has plenty of salt to season the kale chips.
-Any extra salt and your chips will be too salty.
+- Although you might be tempted to salt the kale chips when you toss them with the olive oil, the furikake seasoning has plenty of salt to season the kale chips.
+Any extra salt and your chips may be too salty.

 If you're not familiar with Japanese cuisine, furikake is one of the most basic of rice seasonings that is made of dried ingredients, is shelf stable, and is a favorite among children.
 It is a condiment that makes a regular appearance during most Japanese meals by turning plain steamed rice into a colorful, flavorful dish of rice that you'll want to eat on its own.